• Sell Your Mineral Rights

 Auction Frequency

 Some online oil and gas royalty auctions are on a rolling cycle, with multiple lots ending each week or even bi-weekly.
-Other auction houses hold quarterly events, coordinating in-person auctions with a live stream video feeds and online bidding.
+Other auction houses hold quarterly events, coordinating in-person auctions with live-stream video feeds and online bidding.

 Negotiated Sales & Sealed Bids

 Mineral brokers often negotiate sales, acting as the middle-man between buyer and seller.
-Very often, sealed bid and negotiated sales are for larger properties, valued at 6-7 figures.
+Very often, sealed bids and negotiated sales are for larger properties valued at 6-7 figures.
 You can expect to see an extensive data room to facilitate due diligence.

 Negotiated sales also come into play when an auction closes without meeting the reserve.
 In this scenario, the account manager will try to facilitate a deal between the high bidder and seller in a negotiated sale.
 If a deal cannot be reached, the account manager may reach out to the other bidders.